eirvandelden/dotfiles/README.md

 dotfiles
 ========

-My personal configuration for applications using dotfiles
+My personal configuration for applications using dotfiles.
+Managed using homesick!

 # Configurations